Sonunte/HexKinetics/README.md

 	Pattern "eeeeeq"

-	3. Reflection Distillation (vector, vector) - Takes the vector, second vector and third vector off the stack and puts a vector reflecton of first vector using second vector (a normal) that defines the plane of reflection.
+	3. Optician's Distillation (vector, vector) - Takes the vector, second vector and third vector off the stack and puts a vector reflecton of first vector using second vector (a normal) that defines the plane of reflection.
 	Pattern "qqqqqdqqqqq"